“What does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God.”~Micah 6:8

 This June, and each day of every month, our Catholic schools are committed to nurturing safe, welcoming and inclusive schools where all students can feel a true sense of belonging.

+At Guardian Angels CES, we believe that we are all created in the image and likeness of God, and we honour the dignity in each person by “treating everyone with kindness, dignity, and respect through our actions and words.”
 We are committed to nurturing a safe, welcoming, and inclusive learning environment for all of our students – regardless of their race, gender identity, gender expression, disability, sex, sexual orientation, creed, or age.

 What’s Happening Across Our Board?

 We will launch Pride Month at HCDSB with a system-wide Rainbow Day on Tuesday, June 1st – a day to love and celebrate one another, just as God loves and celebrates each one of us because we are all wonderfully made.
+Staff and students are encouraged to wear rainbow colours on June 1st to celebrate our diversity.

 Pride Awareness Day